SWKS

 Who is Skyworks' current CFO?

-Robert A. Schriesheim is serving as Interim CFO, a role disclosed in a Form 4 filing dated May 14, 2026.
-The interim designation means Skyworks is managing its planned Qorvo merger without a permanent finance chief, adding a layer of execution uncertainty during a complex transaction.
+Robert A. Schriesheim is serving as Interim CFO, per a Form 4 filing dated May 14, 2026.
+Skyworks is running its planned Qorvo merger without a permanent finance chief — a gap that adds execution risk as the two companies work to combine their balance sheets.

 Sources & filings